mslinn/akka-sample-remote/README.md

 <pre>val remoteActorRef = system.actorOf(Props[AdvancedCalculatorActor], "advancedCalculator")</pre>
 Looks like this is the way to create a remote actor reference, because if I alter the name in the call, it does not work the same.
 However, it does not start <tt>CalculatorApplication</tt>.
-Is there a way to use a configured router, such as <tt>advancedCalculator</tt> defined in <tt>application.conf</tt> to launch a remote actor?
+The [docs](http://doc.akka.io/docs/akka/2.0/scala/remoting.html) say that the above should launch a remote actor.
+What is wrong?

 <tt>LookupApplication</tt> now launches <tt>CreationApplication</tt>.
 As with the original program, if <tt>CalculatorApplication</tt> is not launched before <tt>CreationApplication</tt> then errors occur until